Unitary representations of three dimensional Lie groups revisited: An approach via harmonic functions: Final remarks

 \subsection{Acknowledgments}

 The authors express their gratitude to Marcus Slupinski for fruitful discussions and valuable suggestions that improved the manuscript.
-This work was partially supported by the research project MTM2010-18556 of the MICINN (Spain).
+This work was partially supported by the research project MTM2013-43820-P of the MINECO (Spain).